Home

 Harold Pender Award

-The Harold Pender Award is given to individuals of the Engineering profession who have made a major contribution to society.
+The Harold Pender Award is given to individuals in the Engineering profession who have made a major contribution to society.
 It is given by the University of Pennsylvania.
 Noyce won this award in 1980.

 U.S. Business Hall of Fame